zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 Conveniently, this means N triangles should take, approximately, `N*sizeof(TriangleNode) + (N/3)*sizeof(BoxNode)` memory, or `sizeof(TriangleNode) + sizeof(BoxNode)/3` bytes per triangle.
 With fp32 coordinates this gives us ~81.3 bytes per triangle, and with fp16 it's ~47.3.

-This analysis is imprecise for a number reasons.
+This analysis is imprecise for a number of reasons.
 It ignores the potential for imbalanced trees (not all boxes may use 4 children for optimal spatial splits); it ignores various hardware factors like memory alignment and extra data; it assumes a specific set of node sizes; and it assumes the number of leaf (triangle) nodes is equal to the input triangle count.
 Let's revisit these assumptions as we try to understand how BVHs *actually* work.

 # radv

 Since the memory layout of a BVH is ultimately up to the specific vendor's hardware and software and I don't want to overly generalize this, let's focus on AMD.

 AMD has a benefit of having multiple versions of their RDNA architecture - although there were no changes between RDNA2 and RDNA3 that would affect the memory sizes - and having documentation as well as open source drivers.
-Now, one caveat is that AMD actually does not properly document the BVH structure (the expected node memory layout *should* have been part of [RDNA ISA](https://www.amd.com/content/dam/amd/en/documents/radeon-tech-docs/instruction-set-architectures/rdna3-shader-instruction-set-architecture-feb-2023_0.pdf), but it's not - AMD, please fix this), but between the two open source drivers enough details should be clear here.
+Now, one caveat is that AMD actually does not properly document the BVH structure (the expected node memory layout *should* have been part of [RDNA ISA](https://www.amd.com/content/dam/amd/en/documents/radeon-tech-docs/instruction-set-architectures/rdna3-shader-instruction-set-architecture-feb-2023_0.pdf), but it's not - AMD, please fix this), but between the two open source drivers enough details should be available.
 By contrast, pretty much nothing is known about NVidia, but they clearly have a significant competitive advantage here so maybe they have something to hide.[^11]

 The way AMD implements ray tracing is as follows: the hardware units ("ray accelerators") are accessible to shader cores as instructions that are similar to texture fetching; each instruction is given the pointer to a single BVH node and ray information, and can automatically perform ray-box or ray-triangle tests against all boxes or triangles in the node and return the results.
 The driver, then, is responsible for: